 Cell Phones and Personal Electronics Policy

-Students are permitted to have cell phones in their possession while on school campus; however, .
-The policy below clarifies ’s cell phone and personal electronics (I-pods, CD players, MP3 players, etc.) usage policy and consequences.
+Students are permitted to have cell phones in their possession while on school campus; however, such items must be kept in the backpack and not used during regular school hours.
+The policy below clarifies LALPA’s cell phone and personal electronics (I-pods, CD players, MP3 players, etc.) usage policy and consequences.
 Please see below:

 Electronic devices should be turned off during the school day.
 With teacher permission and supervision, students may use devices in the classroom as part of the learning experience.
 Students must wait for teacher instruction to turn on and use any device.